TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   bianca.txt
 ```

-If we get new student in our school system, with the name of `Carl` we can run our hash function to find out what folder do we assign for them `hash("Carl") -> C` so we put "Carl" in the directory `C`
+If we get new student in our school with the name `"Carlos"` we can run our hash function to find out what folder do we assign them in `hash("Carlos") -> "C"` so we put `"Carlos"` in the directory labeled `C`

-You might have spotted a problem, what if our school is populated with many people that share the same first letter "C"?
-Then we will have a directory with "C" that have too many names that start with "C" and other directories that are almost empty.
+You might have spotted a problem, what if our school is populated with many people that share the same first letter `C`?
+Then we will have a directory with labeled `C` that have too many names that start with `"C"` and the other directories are empty.
 We need to rework our hash function, to eliminate more duplication and separate our students, while keeping constant structure in folders.

 ```javascript
 function hash(name, surname) {